suraj4659/iot_device_detection_for_weather/README.md

 To improve disaster preparedness and operational efficiency:

-Automated alerts for low brightness and rising temperature can flag power issues or heat stress.
+-Automated alerts for low brightness and rising temperature can flag power issues or heat stress.

-Recalibrating anomaly thresholds and investigating frequent anomaly sources can enhance detection accuracy.
+-Recalibrating anomaly thresholds and investigating frequent anomaly sources can enhance detection accuracy.

-Predictive models trained on pre-disaster patterns can enable early-warning systems.
+-Predictive models trained on pre-disaster patterns can enable early-warning systems.

-Cross-sensor risk scoring helps triage disaster impact and prioritize response.
+-Cross-sensor risk scoring helps triage disaster impact and prioritize response.

-Devices with frequent abnormal spikes should be targeted for calibration and closer monitoring, identifying potential failure points or high-risk zones.
+-Devices with frequent abnormal spikes should be targeted for calibration and closer monitoring, identifying potential failure points or high-risk zones.

-By combining these insights, organizations can shift from reactive disaster management to a data-driven, proactive prevention strategy, increasing safety, reliability, and system resilience.
+-By combining these insights, organizations can shift from reactive disaster management to a data-driven, proactive prevention strategy, increasing safety, reliability, and system resilience.